Published in Airbrush Action Magazine, December 2004

 Wet sanding is a process usually practiced within the automotive industry.
 It involves using a particular type of sandpaper and water to achieve a smoother surface than regular sandpaper could ever create.
-I use 320 grit wet sandpaper when sanding gesso.
+For example, I use 320-grit wet sandpaper when sanding gesso.

-First off, fill your bucket with warm water and allow the sandpaper to soak for 15 minutes.
+First, fill your bucket with warm water and allow the sandpaper to soak for 15 minutes.
 This helps to soften the sandpaper and prepares it for use.
-This would be a good time to soak a clean cotton cloth with warm water and ring it out so that it’s damp – almost dry but still a little moist.
+This would be a good time to soak a clean cotton cloth with warm water and ring it out so it’s damp – almost dry but still a little moist.

 When you’ve completed the sanding process wipe the canvas down with a clean damp rag and let it dry completely.

 The next day I look over my canvas and do some additional wet sanding if necessary.
 This is my chance to fix any last concerns regarding the near-finished surface.

 If I can see canvas texture, I can still add more gesso (back to step one), let it dry, and do some more sanding tomorrow.
 I can continue this process until I’m delighted with the canvas’s surface.
 Then, if it looks good, I can go to the next step.